Integralist/Stark/README.md

 - groups 1-4 (enhanced core experience for js-enabled devices)
 - components (all other functionality)

-Each group inherits the styles from the group before it.
+Each 'group' inherits the styles from the group before it.

 The components encapsulate their own logic for handling viewport dimensions.